 - Correctly lists the name and municipality of your Congregation.

 In making your Estate Plan, we encourage you to consult with your professional tax advisors.

-If you need help with planning your gift, please contact the Rev. Don Bushyager, Director of Administration and Finance, at the offices of the Anglican Diocese of Pittsburgh at email@example.com.
+If you need help with planning your gift, please contact Sarah Kwolek, Director of Administration, at the offices of the Anglican Diocese of Pittsburgh at firstname.lastname@example.org.